xdsopl/LDPC/README.md

 * Green: message bit nodes with degree eight
 * Blue: message bit nodes with degree three

-This is the fastest algorithm, min-sum-c, but it needs a few iterations longer to converge:
+This is the second fastest algorithm, min-sum-c, but it needs a few iterations longer to converge:
 ![min-sum-c](min-sum-c.png)

 The sum-product algorithms converge much faster than the min-sum algorithms, but they involve [transcendental functions](https://en.wikipedia.org/wiki/Transcendental_function).